How to Become a Business Analyst

 - Identifying and creating long-term business goals and developing plans to achieve them

 Joining this career can offer you a high degree of flexibility because various industries require business analysts.
-You’ll often also have the option of working remotely or in-person.
-Some of the most popular industries that business analysts enter are:
+You’ll often also have the option of working remotely or in person.
+Some of the most popular sectors that business analysts enter are:

 - Finance and Banking: to analyze financial data and identify ways to improve profitability